fastily/four-chan-ripper/README.md

   -s                   Treat the input urls as a photoset to rip -o output_directory  The output directory.
 Defaults to the current working directory.
 ```
-Also installs a CLI alias called `4cr` which can be used to invoke the program directly